-Coercive Assimilationism: The Triple Bind of Muslim Women in the Workplace
+Coercive Assimilationism: The Perils of Muslim Women's Identity Performance in the Workplace

 Fifty years after Congress passed the Civil Rights Act of 1964, unlawful discrimination continues to ail American workplaces.
 Despite the prevailing narrative that America is now "post-racial" after the election of the first African American president, equal opportunity still eludes many Americans.
 Their membership in racial, ethnic, or religious groups stigmatized as the "other" adversely affects their access to education, political empowerment, and equal opportunity in the workplace.

 At the time Title VII was passed, victims often experienced explicit bias against their protected group.
 The law’s immediate effect was to ban overt prejudice causing disparate intergroup discrimination between men and women, blacks and whites, different ethnicities, and Christians and non-Christians.As a result, Title VII, along with other anti-discrimination laws, has been relatively successful in rooting out explicit bias in employment.
 Many employers now refrain from overtly treating employees disparately on account of an immutable characteristic.
 But, as the data show, the absence of discriminatory policies on paper does not always translate into a discrimination free workplace in practice.
 Rather, it pushes bias into more covert manifestations wherein facially neutral factors become proxies for unlawful discrimination.